Often, even people who’ve been meditating for years will express a concern that perhaps they’re not doing it right.

 It might sound weird, but it’s true just the same.

 In meditation, the conscious mind meets the unconscious mind, forming an important alliance.

 Sticking with our 10-Pound scenario, let’s say that you engage a basic counting meditation.
 The conscious mind silently says “One…” while the unconscious mind responds with a fireworks show of random thoughts about cookies and comfort foods.
-The conscious mind continues with, “Two…” and the unconscious mind interjects more fireworks and possibly a laser light show of the salad you’ve planned for lunch being replaced with swirling burgers and dancing french fries.
+The conscious mind continues with, “Two…” and the unconscious mind interjects more fireworks and possibly a laser light show of the salad you’ve planned for lunch being replaced with swirling vegan burgers and dancing air fries.
 And so it continues, up to 10.

 Perhaps you chastise yourself, saying something internally like, “I’m so frustrated that I keep thinking about food that I want to not want!”

 But what’s amazing is, each time you observe this frustration, the conscious and unconscious minds are in dialogue, and that’s where the seed of change takes root.
 That moment of observation is a glimpse into silence of the mind.
 As we become aware of our thoughts, we’re able to let them go.
 And move past them into the tranquility and insight of conscious awareness.